Iran's Syria options limited as Assad battles on

 "It would cost them dearly in terms of legitimacy, while damaging any relations they may have with the Saudis or the Turks."

-There are also suspicions Iran may try its hand at securing concessions from the West over its nuclear program in return for withdrawing support for Assad.
+There are also suspicions Iran may try its hand at securing concessions from the West over its nuclear programme in return for withdrawing support for Assad.

 Iran's economy is suffering from tough sanctions imposed by the United States and its allies, which accuse Tehran of seeking to develop an atomic weapons capability.